sswam/allemande/doc/mike-ideas.md

 - image input

 Sam ideas tacked on:

 - fix chat / escape_indents restore_indents, use only during code blocks I guess maybe?
 But shouldn't be needed in code blocks!
 - also audio input, gpt-4o-audio-preview supports, clever Emmy!
 - Fix to allow multiple image prompts in a message, to be run sequentialy.
+- <think keep=1> option to make thinking available in future context

+- move agents code to its own file
+	- support base / inheritance at use time, via a get_agent function